stoplightio/prism/docs/guides/cli.md

 Responses will be mocked using realistic data that conforms to the type in the description.

-## Determine Response Status
+### Dynamic configuration through CLI

-Prism can be forced to return different HTTP responses by specifying the status code in the query
+#### Force Response Status

-string:
+Prism can be forced to return different HTTP responses by specifying the status code in the query string:

 ```bash
 curl -v http://127.0.0.1:4010/pets/123?__code=404